Pittsburgh Assisted Reproduction Technology and Surrogacy Lawyers

 The Pennsylvania Supreme Court has held that private agreements between a biological parent and a known sperm donor that the known sperm donor will have no financial responsibilities or legal rights concerning the child shall be enforceable against both parties, as long as the child was conceived through artificial insemination and the agreement was made before the child was conceived.
 In other words, in this situation the biological parent shall not be entitled to child support from the known donor and the known donor shall not be entitled to custody rights.

 Some individuals or couples may go a very informal route to obtain sperm donation by seeking a specimen from an Internet chat room or message board.
 These informal methods of sperm donation are ripe for legal problems due to the lack of Donor Contracts.
 Furthermore, the medical risk to recipient and any child due to lack of medical pre-testing would far outweigh any cost savings.
 The informal method of sperm donation is ripe for emotional, medical and legal problems.

-Surrogacy is the process whereby a woman agrees to become pregnant for the purpose of gestating and giving birth to a child she will not raise.
-The woman is called the surrogate mother or gestational carrier.
-In many situations the woman is carrying the child for a party with whom she has entered into a surrogacy contract.
-The intended parent(s) is/are the individual or couple who intend to raise the child after its birth.
-Surrogacy is particularly popular with infertile couples and same sex (gay, lesbian, bi-sexual and transgendered) couples.
-However, there are countless reasons an individual or a couple may chose to utilize the surrogacy process.
+Surrogacy is a third party reproduction process whereby a woman agrees to carry a fetus and give birth to a child she will not raise.
+The woman is called the surrogate, surrogate mother or carrier.
+The Intended Parent(s) is/are the individual or couple who intend to raise the child after its birth.
+Surrogacy is particularly popular with infertile couples, those who have medical risks associated with pregnancy and gay or transgendered couples.

 Types of Surrogacy